-44 These values are based on the three-year average of the baseline forecasts for the 10-year Treasury rate published by the Congressional Budget Office and the real treasury interest rates reported by the Office of Management and Budget for 30-year investments.
-See the Congressional Budget Office "Table 5.
-Federal Student Loan Programs: Projected Interest Rates: CBO's May 2022 Baseline" and the Office of Management and Budget "Discount Rates for Cost-Effectiveness, Lease Purchase, and Related Analyses."
+43 These values are based on the baseline forecasts for the 10-year Treasury rate published by the Congressional Budget Office and the real treasury interest rates recommended by the Office of Management and Budget for 30-year investments.
+See the Congressional Budget Office "Table 4.
+Projection of Borrower Interest Rates: CBO's April 2018 Baseline" and the Office of Management and Budget "Discount Rates for Cost-Effectiveness of Federal Programs."